B-Roll to VO SOT: Definitions of Common TV Broadcasting Terms

 List of Common Terms Used in Television Broadcasting

-If you're new to the production of television news broadcasts, then hearing acronyms such as VO, Nat SOT or VO/SOT and other such confusing terms can seem like you are hearing a foreign language.
+If you're new to the television news broadcasting production, then the acronyms VO, Nat SOT or VO/SOT can seem like a foreign language.

 B-Roll to VO SOT: Definitions of Common Television Broadcasting Terms

-It's important to note that the glossary of terms in broadcast journalism is vast.
-Below is just a list of the TV broadcasting terms and not radio.
-Definitions are in alphabetical order:
+It's important to note that the glossary of terms used in broadcast journalism is vast.
+Below is just a short list of the TV broadcasting terms (which may not be used in radio).
+Definitions appear in alphabetical order:

 B-Roll.
 This refers to video that is used to visualize the script that a reporter or news anchor has written.
 It is solely shot for a TV news story.